Moving in Quick guide

-Living in a student house means co-operating and consideration for your room mates and neighbours.
+Living in a student house means co-operation with your room mates and neighbours.
 Order regulations and other rules are meant to be followed.
 By using common sense and by also listening to the opinions of others in interaction with roommates and neighbours, you can positively affect your own as well as community’s enjoyment.

-You can download the complete table of rules and regulations here.
+You can download our rules and regulations here.

 Also note that as a tenant you are responsible for cleaning and minor maintenance work of your apartment.
-See more information here.
+See more information here: Home maintenance

 Do I need home insurance?

 Yes, it is a good idea.
 The real estate insurance taken by Kuopas does not cover the damages of your personal property or your own accidents.

 Let’s say, if water damage takes place in an apartment near you and damages your belongings, a home insurance is the only way to get compensation.
 Also, if your own dish machine, as an example, breaks down and leaks water to the floor, the repair work for the floor is expensive and insurance is a good thing to have.